Setup-Tooling/Setup-Tool-for-Fedora/README.md

 _______________________________________________________

-Package Install Helper:
+Package Management Helper:
-- allows you to type in programs you want installed and it then searches for those packages with dnf, flatpak and snap and then installs them.
+- install packages
+- remove packages
+- search for packages

 ______________________________________________________

-If you install the RPM just type "setup-script" in the terminal!!!
+If you install the RPM just type "setup-tool" in the terminal!!!

 This needs to be enabled on setup.sh:
 ![Screenshot from 2023-01-17 00-41-11](https://user-images.githubusercontent.com/95959450/212780926-f5806457-5b99-4c5c-9b70-ef21296ea32e.png)